 It is known that land was purchased from Cisketando, a Yeopim Indian chief on August 4, 1661.
 Shortly after, Durant purchases more land from the Yeopim.
 This deed is now recorded in the Perquimans County records, making it the oldest deed in North Carolina.
 The area that Durant settled, now known as Durant's Neck, proved to be a good location for him.
 Located in present Perquimans County on a tract of land jutting into the Albemarle Sound, the soil proved to be good for growing corn and wheat.
 In addition, cattle and swine were prosperous, as were the numerous forest animals.
 Unfortunately, Durant would have many problems with this tract of land.

-One year after Durant settled his land, Virginia Governor William Berkeley informed all settlers that if they obtained land from the Indians, they must now obtain grants from Virginia.
-Under these rules, Berkely granted George Catchmaid of Northumberland County, Virginia the same land that Durant was living upon.
+One year after Durant settled his land, Virginia Governor William Berkeley (and one of the original Carolina Lords Proprietors) informed all settlers that if they obtained land from the Indians, they must now obtain grants from Virginia.
+Under these rules, Governor Berkely granted George Catchmaid of Northumberland County, Virginia the same land that Durant was living upon.
 Durant, feeling the land was rightfully his, refused to move.
 It did not take long for the two men to temporarily settle their differences.